micans/pick/README.md

 offsets and widths.
 The following table lists these shorthand operators, along with a more verbose and obtuse/obsolete pick equivalent using older operators (still available).
 Shown below are simple computes with just a single operator used.
-Obviously these can be combined in more elaborate ways.
+Obviously these can be combined in various ways.

 With these operators pick can be used to efficiently filter alignments, for example removing those that do not start near expected primer sites (see below).
 Other applications